Mclean County, Kentucky Property Taxes

 Property Tax Assessment Values Across Mclean County, Kentucky

 The market value is what a willing buyer would pay to a willing seller in an open and competitive market, often influenced by location, property condition, and economic market trends.
-The McLean County Property Valuation Administrator estimates the market value for tax purposes.
+The McLean County property tax authority estimates the market value for tax purposes.

 The assessed value is the market value minus any applicable exemptions or limits determined by local laws and offerings.
 The tax assessed value is the figure used to calculate your property taxes or the amount multiplied by your tax rate to get your tax bill.